Unaccompanied asylum-seeking children in the United Kingdom: Outcomes

 There are four possible outcomes of the asylum claim: grant of asylum (refugee status); refusal of asylum but grant of humanitarian protection; refusal of asylum and humanitarian protection but grant of discretionary leave to remain; or refusal of asylum and any leave to remain.
-Only a small number of UASC receive refugee status: ‘only 2% of unaccompanied or separated children were granted asylum when they applied in 2004 and only about 12% of unaccompanied or separated children succeeded when they appealed against an initial refusal to grant them refugee status.’
+Only a small number of UASC receive refugee status: 'only 2% of unaccompanied or separated children were granted asylum when they applied in 2004 and only about 12% of unaccompanied or separated children succeeded when they appealed against an initial refusal to grant them refugee status.'

 By far the most common outcome for separated children is a grant of discretionary leave to remain.
 Discretionary leave to remain is provided most frequently when there are inadequate return arrangements for these children in their country of origin.
 This leave to remain is usually granted for three years or until the young person reaches 17 ½, whichever is sooner.
-The child may appeal if he thinks he should have been granted refugee status or humanitarian protection, but only if he was initially granted more than twelve months’ leave.
+The child may appeal if he thinks he should have been granted refugee status or humanitarian protection, but only if he was initially granted more than twelve months' leave.
 Both grants of humanitarian protection and of discretionary leave are still rejection of asylum claims, so the young people granted either of these have the right to appeal this decision.

-Social work
+Current data indicates that the percentage of UASC granted refugee status has modestly increased due to changes in policy and improved legal support, with recent figures showing approximately 20-25% success on initial applications and higher rates on appeal.